PaulieScanlon/gatsby-mdx-routes/README.md

 gatsby-mdx-routes is a plugin that exposes links to `.mdx` files sourced from `src/pages`.

-This plugin aims to separate the data from the ui, which means the styling for your navigation is up to you.
+This plugin aims to separate the data from the ui, which means the styling of your navigation is up to you.

 ## 👁️ Preview